 Eligible to register with the state of Connecticut as a pharmacy technician, PTCB is required upon hire or within 6 months of hire.

-Must be registered as a Pharmacy Technician in the State of Connecticut as outlined by the Department of Consumer Protection.
+Must be registered or eligible for registration as a Pharmacy Technician in the State of Connecticut as outlined by the Department of Consumer Protection.
 Must be able to prioritize competing demands, work independently, and show flexibility and teamwork.
 Must demonstrate excellent communication skills to customers and team members.
 Proficiency in mathematical calculations; accuracy; problem solving; attention to detail ; knowledge of computer applications including word processing and spreadsheets; ability to learn quickly in a fast-paced environment; ability to work with computer and technology equipment including the ability to perform basic troubleshooting functions.

 Employee may be expected to work on-call shifts.
 Coverage extends to day, evening and overnight shifts.